MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P0-Part1/content.md

 ### Determining the position for a new tile

 First we are going to add the `positionForColumn(:Row:)` method.
 This method uses the information we stored about the grid (column sizes, margins) to calculate a point for a given tile index.
-The implementation are only a few lines.
+The implementation is only a few lines.

 > [action]
 > Add this method to the `Grid` class: